inakicalvo/astro-ataraxia-theme/README.md

 ## Why Ataraxia?

-- **No Tailwind.** Plain CSS custom properties — customize everything from a single file, no utility-class soup.
+- **No Tailwind.** Plain CSS custom properties — colors live in one file, no utility-class soup.
 - **WCAG 2.2 AA**, built around Atkinson Hyperlegible, the typeface designed by the Braille Institute for low-vision readers.
 - **Made for reading**.
 Generous spacing, careful typography, and no visual noise around your content.